 Potassium is an essential mineral and an electrolyte that your body needs to work effectively.
 It supports different functions, including promoting muscle contraction and nerve function.
-Top 10 Potassium Rich Foods You Should Start Eating Today!
+That’s why potassium-rich foods are essential to include in the diet.

 According to the updated daily potassium recommendation, an average male adult needs about 3400 milligrams, while a female needs 2600 milligrams.

 Pregnant and breastfeeding women may need a little more to sufficiently meet their needs and those of the baby.
 This can be anything between 2800-2900 milligrams daily.

 It also keeps your heartbeat within normal and gets rid of excess sodium through urine.

 Potassium deficiency may cause health problems such as muscle weakness, cramps, kidney issues, etc., but consuming a potassium-rich diet can help keep your levels within normal at all times.
 See Potassium Benefits.

 Potassium Rich Foods

 1. Lima beans

 Lima beans are a type of bean that is high in fiber, potassium, and Vitamins A and C. They are also a good source of folate, magnesium, and vitamin B6.
 The beans are a good source of both soluble and insoluble fiber, which can help to keep you feeling full longer.
 They also contain antioxidants which can protect your body against damage from free radicals.